 What are the requirements to become a Scholar?

-Scholar selection is by invitation only and based on these three requirements:
+Scholar selection is by invitation only and based on these requirements:

-3. Have a weighted or unweighted 3.5 cumulative high school GPA
+- Have a cumulative 4.0 cumulative high school GPA.

 How does honors orientation work?